PRAYING for the Christian is like petrol for the car. Without it we cannot make any progress in our Christian journey.

 d.
 INTERCESSION - when our hearts are full of concern about the plight and need of others.

 e.
-PETITION - when our hearts are full of concern for our own situation.
+PETITION - when our hearts are full of concern for our own situation

 3. SILENT PRAYER - This kind of prayer allows us to listen to God, to be conscious of God within and in a sense just soak in God.
 It is indeed a very precious time, and without it we do not make much progress in our prayer life.
 So it is something we should do each day.
 Many find the best time is early in the morning when the world is still relatively quiet, and the bustle of the day's routine is still in the future.
 When we first begin silent prayer or contemplation as it is called, it is best to practise it in the context of saying the Morning Office, or our Morning Prayer or Meditation.
 It is also helpful to have some helpful eye contact such as a crucifix, statue or ikon - this helps to keep us focus when our mind wanders.
 When we first begin, do it for a few minutes and as you grow in this practice you will want to spend much more time, even more that is practical for daily commitments.
 So we learn to snatch a few moments in between those commitments to be quiet and lift up our hearts to our loving God.

-5. Ejaculatory Prayer - These are prayers that we offer throughout the day and night as we go about our business.
+5. Ejaculatory Prayer - These are prayers that we offer throughout the day and night as we go about our business or leisure.
 Sometimes they are prayers of help, sometimes a thank you, sometimes a prayer for someone in need, sometimes an offering of praise and gratitude and sometimes an act of contrition.
 They are usually very simple and short but they help us to know that we cannot do anything on our own, that God is the giver of everything and that no man is an island.

 6. Prayers at Meals - Sometimes referred to as grace.
 To help us to recognise that God is the provider of all we have we ask God to bless our food before eating: "Bless O Lord our food and use it and us to your service, and supply the needs for others for Christ's sake.
 Amen.

-writings in a prayerful way.
-That is we seek God's guidance to understand what we read, and to give some insight to our daily lives and to our own spiritual journey..
+7. MEDITATION - We meditate when we read passages of scripture or holy writings in a prayerful way.
+That is why we seek God's guidance to understand what we read, and to give some insight to our daily lives and to our own spiritual journey.
 Usually when we spend time meditating or reflecting we pray first, then read the passage, reflect upon what we have read, make some resolution in regards to ourselves and or situation, and pray for grace to fulfill that resolution.
 It is one of the ways which helps us to know the mind, teaching and will of Christ and His Father better.

 OUR HEARTS ARE RESTLESS